ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

-{% docs fct_smau %}
+{% docs fct_usage_ping_mapped_to_subscription_smau %}

-This data model is at the **month | subscription_id** grain for **self-managed** instances.
-It contains for every month, for a given subscription, the smau metric value from the last usage ping value in that month.
+This data model is at the **month | dim_subscription_id** grain for **Self-Managed** instances.
+In every month _that a Usage Ping payload was received_, for a given subscription, values of each SMAU metric from the last Usage Ping value in that month are reported.

 This data model is used for the Customer Health Dashboards.

+Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

 {% enddocs %}